 No. Golf clubs are provided thanks to support from the SBCUSD, and generous donations from others members of the community.
 We use a golf club exchange system that makes sure everyone has what they need.
 Students without clubs get clubs.
 Students that outgrow clubs can exchange their clubs.
 And, when students stop using their clubs, they return them so others can use them.

 Students meeting their responsibilities at home, at school, and in the program earn the right to visit the golf course completely free of charge whenever and as often as they want.
 The program cover all costs.

 Golf is a game.
-The SBC Golf Project makes becoming a golfer a game too.
-The Pursuit Game is a series of challenges.
-Students that play the game, do the work, and complete the challenges earn buckets.
+The Urban Golf Project, San Bernardino makes becoming a golfer a game, too.
+The Game is a series of challenges.
+Students that play the game, do the work and complete the challenges earn buckets.
 Buckets demonstrate responsibility.
 Responsibility equals privileges.
 That is the game.
 The more responsible a student is, the more privileges they earn.

 My child is in high school can they get involved?

 Yes they can.
-The Sixtyone ICTM (Instructors, Caddies, Tutors, and Monitors) network is the perfect opportunity for high school students to participate in the SBC Golf Project.
+The Sixtyone ICTM (Instructors, Caddies, Tutors, and Monitors) network is the perfect opportunity for high school students to participate in the UGP San Bernardino.
 Older students can learn to be golfers and develop leadership skills by setting examples for younger students.
-Contactar se con Sixtyone para saber cómo.
+Contact Sixtyone to find out how.